 Ever wondered what to do with your used ink cartridges?
-Well, why not sell them?
-Take a look at where to recycle ink cartridges for cash
+Well, there are plenty of ways to pass them on without throwing them in the bin.
+Take a look at some of the best place to recycle your ink cartridges.

 I’m not sure about you, but having a printer has become a very important part of our household.
 My wife runs her childminding business here, my kids are always printing for their homework and I am often printing off postage labels.
 We can sometimes get through over 100 pages per month.